percona/percona-server/doc/source/tokudb/tokudb_troubleshooting.rst

    * - cachetable: cachetable pool: number of currently active threads in pool
      - The number of currently active threads in the cachetable thread pool.

-   * - cachetable: cachetable pool: number of currently queued work items``:
+   * - cachetable: cachetable pool: number of currently queued work items
      - The number of currently queued work items in the cachetable thread pool.

-   * - cachetable: cachetable pool: largest number of queued work items``:
+   * - cachetable: cachetable pool: largest number of queued work items
      - The largest number of queued work items in the cachetable thread pool.

-   * - cachetable: cachetable pool: total number of work items processed``:
+   * - cachetable: cachetable pool: total number of work items processed
      - The total number of work items processed in the cachetable thread pool.

-   * - cachetable: cachetable pool: total execution time of processing work items``:
+   * - cachetable: cachetable pool: total execution time of processing work items
      - The total execution time of processing work items in the cachetable thread pool.

-   * - cachetable: checkpoint pool: number of threads in pool``:
+   * - cachetable: checkpoint pool: number of threads in pool
      - The number of threads in the checkpoint thread pool.

    * - cachetable: checkpoint pool: number of currently active threads in pool
      - The number of currently active threads in the checkpoint thread pool.

-   * - cachetable: checkpoint pool: number of currently queued work items``:
+   * - cachetable: checkpoint pool: number of currently queued work items
      - The number of currently queued work items in the checkpoint thread pool.

-   * - cachetable: checkpoint pool: largest number of queued work items``:
+   * - cachetable: checkpoint pool: largest number of queued work items
      - The largest number of queued work items in the checkpoint thread pool.

-   * - cachetable: checkpoint pool: total number of work items processed``:
+   * - cachetable: checkpoint pool: total number of work items processed
      - The total number of work items processed in the checkpoint thread pool.

-   * - cachetable: checkpoint pool: total execution time of processing work items``:
+   * - cachetable: checkpoint pool: total execution time of processing work items
      - The total execution time of processing work items in the checkpoint thread pool.